Myzraev/HouseMarr/factions/house_marr_fleet.md

 | Ship | Type, Class |

 ## Fleet Tertius
-**Commanding Officer**: Admiral
+**Commanding Officer**: Admiral Absalom Sial

-*House Marr's tertiary fleet, its ships are usually split apart and given support assignments such as carrying important messages, house personnel, or high-value cargo.
-Not active combat vessels unless the situation is critical.
+House Marr's supporting fleet.
+Its vessels are usually split on detached duties and operate alone on diplomatic, beurocratic, or transport assignments.
+It's sole capital-class vessel is the *Vera Nobilitas* which is permanently stationed in orbit around Planet Achanor and acts as an embassy for foreign dignitaries, be they imperial or xenos.
+Although comprised of mostly combat capable escort-class vessels they are not given combat taskings unless the situation is critical.

+## Merchant Fleet
+**Commanding Officer**: Magister Celia Dessout

+Various warp-capable transport vessels and mass-conveyors belonging to House Marr, forming the backbone of the Protectorate's logistics and trade capability.